-(2) A licence shall be suspended, revoked or canceled under

-paragraph (1) where-
+(2) A licence shall be suspended, revoked or canceled under paragraph (1) where-

-(a) the licensee contravenes the conditions set out in the lice nce;

-- (b) there is substantial change or modification in the activities in respect of which it was issued; - (c) the emission poses a health or environmental threat which could not be reasonably foreseen before the licence was issued; - (d) it is established that the information or data given by the licensee in support of the application for an emission licence was false, incorrect or intended to mislead; - (e) the licensee fails to obey a control order issued under these Regulations;or - (f) the licensee fails to submit and comply with a fugitive particulate emissions control plan or a compliance plan as required under these Regulations.

-50. (1) The Authority shall maintain:-

-- (a) a register of emission licences as set out in Form XI under the Ninth Schedule, and - (b) monitoring reports which shall be public documents maintained at the offices of the Authority for inspection by any person on payment of the fees specified under the Thirteenth Schedule. - Appeal.51.
-A person aggrieved by the decision of the Authority pursuant to the exercise of its powers under this part may appeal in the manner provided in the Act.

-PART X - METHODS OF MEASUREMENT AND ANALYSIS
+- (a) the licensee contravenes the conditions set out in the licence; - (b) there is substantial change or modification in the activities in respect of which it was issued; - (c) the emission poses a health or environmental threat which could not be reasonably foreseen before the licence was issued; - (d) it is established that the information or data given by the licensee in support of the application for an emission licence was false, incorrect or intended to mislead; (e) the licensee fails to obey an improvement order issued under these Regulations;or Register of Emission Licences. (f) the licensee fails to submit and comply with a fugitive emissions control plan or an emission compliance plan as required under these Regulations.
+50. (1) The Authority shall maintain:- (a) a register of emission licences as set out in Form XI under the Ninth Schedule, and (b) monitoring reports which shall be public documents maintained at the offices of the Authority for inspection by any person on payment of the fees specified under the Thirteenth Schedule.
+Appeal.
+51. A person aggrieved by the decision of the Authority pursuant to the exercise of its powers under this Part may appeal in the manner provided in the Act.
+PART X - METHODS OF MEASUREMENT AND ANALYSIS Measurement of air pollutants.
+52.(1) A person, owner or operator of a facility listed under the Fourth Schedule shall ensure that measurement of emissions and occupational exposure levels are carried out in accordance with the methods of test set out in the Eleventh Schedule.
+(2) The analysis of all measurements in paragraph (1) above shall be carried out by laboratories designated by the Authority.
+Measurement of Ambient Air Quality.
+53. The Authority in consultation with the relevant lead agencies may carry out all measurements of ambient air quality levels in accordance with the methods of test set out in the Eleventh Schedule.

-Register of Emission Licences.
+Suspension, Revocation or Cancellation of Emission Licence.